 - Under the former American Recovery and Reinvestment Act (ARRA), the Drinking Water Treatment Revolving Fund was awarded \$19.5 million, of which \$19.25 million was to be distributed through the drinking water revolving loan program.
 Under the ARRA program at least 50% of the \$19,250,000 was required to be provided in the form of principal forgiveness loans (an approved loan type whereby the loan recipient is not required to repay the loan).
 The Fund closed fourteen (14) projects receiving ARRA funding over the life of the program. \$18.95 million of the \$19.25 million was provided in the form of principal forgiveness loans are written off quarterly according to their respective debt service schedules.
-A total of \$13.2 million in ARRA principal forgiveness since the inception of the program. - The United States Environmental Protection Agency (the "EPA") authorized the Fund to issue principal forgiveness loans.
+A total of \$15.1 million in ARRA principal forgiveness loans have been written off against the existing allowance for principal forgiveness since the inception of the program. - The United States Environmental Protection Agency (the "EPA") authorized the Fund to issue principal forgiveness loans.
 These loans, which are issued to certain local government agencies or other eligible water providers will be forgiven on the 30th day of June in the fiscal year coinciding with the disbursement or on the last day of the month in which the last disbursement is made.
 These loans are deemed no longer outstanding after the last loan disbursement is forgiven.
 Therefore, it is the Fund's policy to maintain an allowance for principal forgiveness loans, equal to the amount of the disbursement, until the last disbursement is made.
 Consistent with the prior year, a large operating expense, loss on forgivable loans, was incurred due to the provisions of the EPA principal forgiveness loans.
-Total principal forgiveness loans disbursed during the fiscal year totaled \$654 thousand.
-The Fund's change in net position, therefore, consists of total revenues, less operating expenses and capital grants and contributions. - The Fund's assets increased by \$4,963,555 or about 3%.
+Total principal forgiveness loans disbursed during the fiscal year totaled \$3.3 million.
+The Fund's change in net position, therefore, consists of total revenues, less operating expenses and capital grants and contributions. - The Fund's assets increased by \$10,118,175 or 6%.
 This is largely due to an increase in the investment of funds available for projects.
-The Fund's liabilities increased \$28,853.
-This is largely the result of an increase in legal fees related to project review.
-The Fund's net position increased by \$4,934,702 or approximately 3%. - The Fund's revenues increased by \$282,006 or approximately 18%.
-This is primarily due to an increase in administrative fees of \$48,421, as well as an increase in investment earnings and interest on loans of \$177,776 and \$55,809 respectively. - Capital grant and contribution awards from the EPA and the State of West Virginia (the "State") continue to provide the necessary resources to the Fund to carry out its mission.
+The Fund's liabilities decreased \$3,251.
+This is due to the 4th quarter administration expense reimbursement which is outstanding as of the end of the current fiscal year versus the 3rd and 4th quarters outstanding as of the prior fiscal year.
+The Fund's net position increased by \$10,121,426 or 6%. - The Fund's revenues increased by \$523,132 or approximately 28%.
+This is primarily due to an increase in administrative fees of \$26,293, as well as an increase in investment earnings and interest on loans of \$390,032 and \$106,807 respectively. - Capital grant and contribution awards from the EPA and the State of West Virginia (the "State") continue to provide the necessary resources to the Fund to carry out its mission.
 Federal and state awards for the Fund are described in footnote 5 in the accompanying financial statements.
-Capital grants and contributions received from the EPA and the State decreased by \$3,774,306 from the prior year. - Nine (9) new loans were closed during the current year.
-Also, there are eleven (11) additional loans that are still under construction that were closed in prior years, eight (8) of which are substantially complete but still have a remaining loan balance.
+Capital grants and contributions received from the EPA and the State increased by \$7,377,158 from the prior year. - Six (6) new loans were closed during the current year.
+Also, there are eleven (11) additional loans that are still under construction that were closed in prior years, nine (9) of which are substantially complete but still have a remaining loan balance.